Data Explorer

 3. **Name**: Provide a name for your report.

-4. **Description** (Optional): Include a description for your report.
+4. **Description** (optional): Add a description for your report.

 5. **Time Frame and Interval**: Define the relevant dates for your report data and the interval (day, week, or month).

-6. **Select filters** (Optional): Filter the new Data Explorer using the MegaBill components, such as services, cost centers, or Virtual Tags.
+6. **Filters** (optional): Filter the report using MegaBill components such as services, Cost Centers, or Virtual Tags.

-7. **Dimensions** (Optional): Add dimensions to a new Data Explorer by using the MegaBill components, such as services, cost centers, or Virtual Tags.
+7. **Dimensions** (optional): Add dimensions using MegaBill components such as services, Cost Centers, or Virtual Tags.
+Dimensions control how rows are grouped in the output.

-* **Cost/Usage Data**: Add the [Cost or Usage Type](https://docs.finout.io/get-started-with-finout/cost-and-usage-types) field and choose how to aggregate your data — **Sum**, **Average**, **Minimum**, or **Maximum**.
-These options determine how multiple billing lines are consolidated into a single displayed row in the **Cost/Usage Data** widget.
-Each aggregation method controls how values are calculated across the rows included in Finout’s breakdown of billing records, rather than by days.
-To add another measurement, click +.<br>
+* **Cost/Usage Data**: Add a Cost or Usage Type field and choose how to aggregate values — **Sum**, **Average**, **Minimum**, or **Maximum**.
+To add another measurement, click **+**.

 | Sum (Net Amount) | Count | Average | Instance Type | Day |